mzattera/v4j/docs/010/index.md

 ## First Line in a Paragraph

+Words starting with non-pedestalled gallows are almost always found as first word in a paragraph.
+Words starting with pedestalled gallows are more rare and distributed more or less evenly, but tend not to appear at the beginning of a line other than first line of paragraphs.

+75-95% of first words in paragraphs start with a (pedestalled) gallows.

+p, f, P, F appear almost exclusively in first line of a paragraph; p and f, when appearing in the first word; are almost always initials.

+Other (pedestalled) gallows tend to not appear as word initials.

 [TILTMAN (1967)](../biblio.md) Paragraphs nearly always begin with gallows, most commonly 'f' or 'p', which also occur frequently in words in the top lines of paragraphs where there is some extra space (c).